arcsight-ai/arcsight-docs/philosophy.md

 Any change that weakens finality, permanence, or silence is a regression.

+For execution and supply chain guarantees, see [Supply Chain & Execution Safety](./supply-chain-safety.md).

 **No Further Debate Clause:**

 When philosophy and usefulness conflict, philosophy wins.